NirmitBangar/fingerprint-unlock-explained/README.md

 ![Fingerprint Pattern](assets/fingerprint-pattern.png)

-Your fingerprint isn’t random.
+Your fingerprint is not random at all.

-It’s made of **ridges and valleys** — patterns formed before you were born.
+It consists of **ridges and valleys** formed before you were born,
-These patterns are unique for every individual.
+and they remain stable throughout your life.

+Even identical twins don’t share the same fingerprint.

 Think of it like:

-> A natural barcode printed on your skin.
+> A highly complex, naturally generated identity pattern.

-When you place your finger on the sensor,
+When your finger touches the sensor,
-your phone reads this pattern and tries to understand it.
+your phone begins analyzing this pattern instantly.

 ---